 In a world where almost 68 million people in the U.S. speak a language other than English at home, the real challenge isn't deciding if language access services are necessary but figuring out which services to offer and the best way to deliver them.

 Translation and interpretation are terms often thought to be the same, but they are different disciplines with different use cases and considerations.
-To transcend language barriers effectively, choosing the right service at the right time is a must.
+To transcend language barriers effectively, choosing the right translation services or interpreting services at the right time is a must.
 This guide will help you understand the difference between the two so you can better serve your growing multilingual community.

 Interpretation Versus Translation